About Free Movement

-The main purposes of the Free Movement blog are to help the editor and other contributors think through new developments and also to provide updates, pointers and links for the benefit of other immigration lawyers and for migrants researching their own position.
+My intention in writing and editing the blog is to keep myself up to date in the incredibly fast moving world of immigration law and policy.
+It help me think through new developments.
+In doing so, I also aim to provide updates, pointers and links for the benefit of other immigration lawyers and for migrants and their families researching their own position.

 Reproduction of Free Movement content

 By choosing to publish on the blog authors transfer non exclusive copyright to the blog for the purposes of syndication and re-publication.
-Anyone may make use of Free Movement content for non commercial purposes providing the source is acknowledged and a link to the blog included.
-If you would like to make use of blog content for commercial purposes, please email the editor.
+With this exception, the content on the blog is copyrighted in Colin’s name.

 If you object to material posted on the blog, please leave a comment or email the editor.
 Any assertion of copyright will lead to immediate withdrawal of the relevant item.
 Opinion or comment will not be so readily withdrawn but will certainly be reconsidered.